cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import.md

 ## Import task

-To import the task go to the tasks page, click the `Import Task` button and select the file you need.
+To import a task from an archive, go to the tasks page, click the `Import Task` button and select the archive you need.

 ![](/images/image220.jpg)

-As a result, you'll get a task containing data, parameters, and annotations of a previously exported task.
+As a result, you'll get a task containing data, parameters, and annotations of the previously exported task.

 Import task API: